gauravsjc02/DevOps-Task6/README.md

 <h3>Steps :-</h3>

-1. Create container image that’s has Jenkins installed  using dockerfile  Or You can use the Jenkins Server on RHEL 8/7
+1. Create container image that’s has Jenkins installed using dockerfile Or we can use the Jenkins Server on RHEL 8/7

-2. When we launch this image, it should automatically starts Jenkins service in the container.
+2. When we launch this image, it should automatically start Jenkins service in the container.

-3. Create a job chain of job1, job2, job3 and  job4 using build pipeline plugin in Jenkins.
+3. Create a job chain of job1, job2 and job3 using build pipeline plugin in Jenkins.

-4. Job2 ( Seed Job ) : Pull  the Github repo automatically when some developers push repo to Github.
+4. Seed Job : Pull  the Github repo automatically when some developers push repo to Github.

-5. Further on jobs should be pipeline using written code  using Groovy language by the developer.
+5. Further on jobs should be pipelined using written code using Groovy language by the developer.

 6. Job1 :